grade-leaderboard/uol-agile-group-project/source/README.md

 3. Run the setup script(s) in the `db` directory to build the database.
 4. Copy `.envexample`, rename to `.env`, and update with real configuration.

-    The slack client id and secret are available in https://api.slack.com/apps under `grade-leaderboard`.
+    The slack client id and secret are available in https://api.slack.com/apps under `Gradez`.
 If you cannot see this app please ask an existing collaborator to add you.
 A redirect URL is defined in slack which includes the port so using the default is suggested.
 Alternatively you can add another redirect link with the desired port at https://api.slack.com/apps/A01KQU40QAH/oauth?.

     The session string is an arbitrary string - anything will work for your local environment but it should be complex for production.